Gallicchio-Lab/water-droplet-hydration/README.md

 ### ASyncRE for OpenMM

-ASyncRE is a package written in python to perform replica exchange simulations in asynchronous mode across a set of GPUs.
-To install it into a conda environment do:
+ASyncRE is a package written in python to perform replica exchange (RE) simulations in asynchronous mode across a set of GPUs.
+To install it into a conda environment, do:

 ```
 conda install numpy configobj